How do I create a group assignment in Bongo?

 For more information on the Peer Review settings see: How Do I Customize Peer Review in Bongo?

-Click "Save" to save the group assignment settings
+Click "Save" in the top-right corner to save all the assignment settings

 Look for a confirmation that the assignment was created